 Removing Authorized Keys from Your Server

 Storing Your Public Keys in the OVH US Manager

 The OVH US Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

 To store your keys in the OVH US Manager, log in to the OVH US Manager and click on your name in the top-right corner of the screen.
 Select My account from the drop-down menu.
-Then, on the left-hand sidebar, click My SSH keys.
+Then, on the left-hand sidebar, click My services.